AppLayerLabs/bdk-cpp/README.md

 ### Tips for dependencies

-There is a script called `scripts/deps.sh` which you can use to check if you have those dependencies installed (`deps.sh --check`), and install them in case you don't (`deps.sh --install`).
+There is a script called `scripts/deps.sh` which you can use to check if you have those dependencies installed (`deps.sh --check`), install them in case you don't (`deps.sh --install`), and clean up the external ones for reinstalling (`deps.sh --cleanext`).
 The script expects dependencies to be installed either on `/usr` or `/usr/local`, giving preference to the latter if it finds anything there (so you can use a higher version of a dependency while still keeping your distro's default one).

 **Please note that installing most dependencies through the script only works on APT-based distros** (Debian, Ubuntu and derivatives) - you can still check the dependencies on any distro and install the few ones labeled as "external" (those are fetched through `git`), but if you're on a distro with another package manager and/or a distro older than one of the minimum ones listed above, you're on your own.